CJThornburg/Form/README.md

 # Form

 Form submission with get and post requests.
+Using bootstap and EJS frameworks

 # Prerequisites